Porcupinefish

 Pacific Ocean

-Because this species feeds on hard-shelled prey, it has strong jaws and beak-like teeth.
+This species feeds on hard-shelled prey, which it easily cracks open using its strong jaws and beak-like teeth.

 The porcupinefish at the National Aquarium routinely visit the veterinarians to have their teeth filed.
 This ensures their beak-like teeth do not grow too long.